 - Focus on Your Second Semester Classes You may be sick of hearing this, but college applications are right around the corner.
 It is important to keep in mind that, no matter how your first semester went, second semester is a fresh start.
 Your junior year grades are pivotal to your college admissions, so keeping your focus now is, perhaps, more important than ever before.

 - Register for February Standardized Tests, If Necessary Whether you’re taking your standardized exams for the first time or retaking, it’s still a good idea to prepare so you can continually improve your score.
 Check out Fastweb’s test prep section for additional tips and tricks that may give you an added advantage on your test day.
+As you continue your college search, you may also want to check to see if the colleges you plan to apply to have gone test optional.
+In response to the COVID-19 pandemic and the lack of standardized testing in some communities, many colleges are foregoing test scores in their admission decisions.

 - Participate in Your Courses It’s important to stay active within class and participate in a manner that is impressive to your teachers so that when it’s time to ask for recommendation letters, you have plenty of options.
 Teachers don’t like to write recommendation letters for students they don’t know, aren’t familiar with or sleep through classes.
 So perk up and speak up – it will benefit you in the long run.